 SHOULD YOU MOVE when you retire?
 The numbers can be compelling—especially if you’re like my wife and me, and you live in New York City or one of its surrounding suburbs, where living costs are absurdly high.
-This was hammered home by the cost-of-living calculator cited by Kristine Hayes in her blog yesterday.
+This was hammered home by the cost-of-living calculator cited by Kristine Hayes in her article yesterday.

 I discovered that, by leaving New York, we could cut our living expenses by almost 60% if we moved to Bismarck, N.D., Dodge City, Kan., or Grand Junction, Colo.
 Boston, Los Angeles, San Diego, Seattle and Washington, DC, would all be cheaper by 35% or more.
 San Francisco was a tad less enticing, but still 22% less costly.
 Even notoriously expensive Honolulu looks like a relative bargain, at 17% cheaper.
 These figures are for someone moving from Manhattan with a $100,000 income.
 Those moving from Brooklyn or the New Jersey suburbs wouldn’t save quite so much, and in some places they’d find themselves paying more.